Barnwell: How a team could trade its young QB starter and thrive

 You can make a case that a team might want to just draft a quarterback in the middle of the draft and see if it can develop him into a starter, as the Patriots did with Jimmy Garoppolo.
 I'm not as enthused by that idea, if only because quarterbacks taken after the first round don't have a high success rate.
 The Patriots used the 62nd pick on Garoppolo, which was the highest selection they've used on a quarterback in the Brady era, but they didn't get much out of passers they drafted in a similar range, like Ryan Mallett (74), Jacoby Brissett (91), and Kevin O'Connell (94).
 I think a team can make this sort of trade only if it is extremely confident it's coming away with a franchise quarterback, as the Chiefs were with Mahomes.

-As a result, you can't really telegraph the move by acquiring your new quarterback a year in advance, unless you're absolutely flush with draft picks like the early-90s Cowboys or the pre-Dorsey Browns.
-If the Rams were going to trade Goff, as an example, they couldn't trade up in the 2019 draft to grab a passer with the intention of letting him sit on the bench on a year before trading Goff in 2020.
+As a result, you can't really telegraph the move by acquiring your new quarterback a year in advance, unless you're absolutely flush with draft picks like the early-'90s Cowboys or the pre-Dorsey Browns.
+If the Rams were going to trade Goff, as an example, they couldn't trade up in the 2019 draft to grab a passer with the intention of letting him sit on the bench for a year before trading Goff in 2020.
 It would erode Goff's confidence and dramatically reduce the team's leverage when it did decide to make a trade.

 So what sort of trade should the team make?

 The solution, then, is that you trade your old starter for your new starter.
-If you are entering the fifth-year option of a first-round pick or the fourth year of a player taken after the first round, you should at least sniff around and see if there's a quarterback you like at a price point you can afford.
+If you are entering the fifth-year option of a first-round pick or the fourth year of a player taken after the first round, you should at least sniff around to see if there's a quarterback you like at a price point you can afford.

 Young, successful quarterbacks should be valuable enough to get just about any pick imaginable.
 The Patriots got only a second for Garoppolo last season during the final year of his contract, but that was after the Patriots waited until the last possible second to trade him, reportedly limited his market, and dealt a player who had thrown only 94 career passes.